wangzqi/StockAlert/src/README.md

 * Go to StockAlert/src/ in your terminal.

 #### Input
+Read the input and send to Kinesis Stream:

     $ chmod +x create-stream-input.py
     $ python3 create-stream-input.py

 #### Front End
+Run the front end

     $ chmod +x app.py
     $ python3 app.py
 Go to the website that is specified.